amenadiel/google-maps-documentation/docs/MarkerOptions.md

 Contains all the information needed to identify your application as the source of a save.
 In this context, 'place' means a business, point of interest or geographic location. attribution must be specified with a place in order to enable a save.

+**Note:** The signed-in maps feature is **deprecated**.
+Versions 3.27 and earlier of the Google Maps JavaScript API continue to support signed-in maps.
+A future version will no longer support signed-in maps, and will not support the attribution property to save a place.

 clickable

 **Type:**  boolean